preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/properties/targeting-properties/index.rst

 What you do here is to map terms from he term set, to groups.
 You don't need to map all, if you don't need all.

-1. Click the term you want to link.
+1. Click the term you want to map.
 2. Select a group in the list by searching (type beginning of a group and see what pops up).

 .. image:: targeting-properties-settings-map-v6-group-list-new.png

+Security groups and Microsoft 365 groups can be added here (In Omnia on-prem, Microsoft 365 groups can’t be used).

 3. Continue this way until all terms you want to map is done.
 4. Save when you're finished.